nightkingdoms/StripeTaker-1.02/README.md

 This is the open-sourced version of StripeTaker v1.01, a previously-closed source project.

+For more information and a live demo: http://nightkingdoms.com/StripeTaker

 As this project was abandoned in favor of large-scale, MVC-styled projects, this project was edited so that it could be used by others looking for some kind of solution for Stripe.com integration.